-We can now move onto the volume tab in which we will be specifying the directories where Sonarr will be able find our existing TV shows, the location where your movies are downloaded to and a folder to store its configuration files and where to find our media and downloads
+We can now move onto the volume tab in which we will be specifying the directories where Sonarr will store its configuration files and where to find our media and downloads

 Environment Variables (PGID, PUID and Timezone)

 You can use the below code saved as sonarr.yml in the ‘/docker/sonarr’ share, this will do the entire process above in one quick command via SSH.
-Ensuring you change the variables to your own media paths.
+Ensure you change the variables to your own.

 version: "3.8" services: Sonarr: image: linuxserver/sonarr:latest container_name: sonarr environment: - PUID=YOURPUID - PGID=YOURPGID - TZ=Europe/London volumes: - /volume1/docker/sonarr:/config - /volume1/data:/data network_mode: host restart: unless-stopped